All three of Singapore’s banks now have coal commitments, but what has changed?

 UOB’s coal sector lending from 2012-2017 did not include subcritical coal power stations and therefore, when applied retrospectively, the policy would have had zero impact on the bank’s lending.

 Vung Ang 1 power station, Vietnam.
-DBS is involved in funding the 1,200MW Vung Ang 2 expansion.
+DBS is a co-funder of the 1,200MW Vung Ang 2 expansion.

 Materiality – prospective future lending